 Sample submission

-If submitting samples for 4-EP and 4-EG analysis and any associated microbiological testing, such as PCR-based Veriflow, BrettCount or plating for Brettanomyces, please send duplicate samples to avoid potential delays in results.
+If submitting samples for 4-EP and 4-EG analysis and any associated microbiological testing, such as PCR-based Veriflow or plating for Brettanomyces, please send duplicate samples to avoid potential delays in results.
 Samples for microbiological testing are unable to be opened prior to these tests being performed, due to the risk of contamination and ‘false positive’ results.
 This can lead to delays in the 4-EP/4-EG analysis when a single sample is submitted.
 Duplicate samples will enable each replicate to be handled separately without compromising on turnaround time or results.

 Explore our other wine testing services